 Our friends at Schneider Electric boast a forecasting accuracy of 97%, that’s the potential for some huge savings.
 On a company turning over millions globally, imagine just how much that 3% is worth!

 How can they be so accurate?
 It’s the figure of 8.
-Eight components that allow them be accurate, saving efficient and above all else aware of the company’s structure.
+Eight components that allow them to be accurate, saving efficient and above all else aware of the company’s structure.

 Many companies look on in admiration, and it’s not easy.
 They take a firm grip of all aspects of energy use that has the potential to reduce their savings.

-1. Transportation, supplier and third party charges.
+1. Transportation, supplier and third-party charges.

-Is that extra order really that urgent or can it wait to be shipped in bulk – not only is it a saving on the delivery cost but it cuts down the energy needed to fulfil the order.
+Is that extra order really that urgent or can it wait to be shipped in bulk – not only is it saving on the delivery cost but it cuts down the energy needed to fulfil the order.

 2. Energy taxes.

-Many companies forget can forget their own tax exemptions, and making sure the key parties are aware makes for an accurate budget.
+Many companies forget can forget their own tax exemptions, and making sure the key parties are aware, makes for an accurate budget.
 Tax exemptions may sound like you’re saving money already, but this can easily happen the other way round if you’re not on your game.

 3. Regulated network charges.

-Distributors will update their customers on changes in policy, but even when this is approved key personnel are not always kept in the loop.
-Memo’s may seem dull but they keep everyone in the know and paves the way for a successful forecast.
+Distributors will update their customers on changes in policy, but even when this is approved, key personnel are not always kept in the loop.
+Memo’s may seem dull, but they keep everyone in the know and paves the way for a successful forecast.